ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ![Architecture](images/solution40-vpc-public-app-private-backend/Architecture.png)

+**TODO**
-1. The user creates a VPC and subnets (Public and Private) to define the network.
+1. The user accesses an app within a VPC.
 2. Configures individual access control list (ACLs) to limit the subnet's inbound and outbound traffic.
 By default, all traffic is allowed.
-3. Creates respective virtual server instances(VSIs).
+3. Creates respective virtual server instances (VSIs).
 4. Configures a security group to define the inbound and outbound traffic that's allowed for the instance.
 5. Reserves and associates a floating IP address to enable your instance to communicate with the internet.
 6. Creates a virtual private network (VPN) so your VPC can connect securely to another private network, such as your on-premises network or another VPC.